bergaminiSG/Fastservice-API/Activities.md

 <h2> POST Activity

-`POST /Activity.json` will send an activity to Fastservice.
+`POST /Activity.json` will create an activity of a specified user account.
-This method can be invoked by mobile workforce users to send back the activity done.

 ```
     "TicketID": 149087659,